Azure/azure-sdk-for-net/sdk/recoveryservices-backup/Azure.ResourceManager.RecoveryServicesBackup/src/autorest.md

               '$ref': '#/definitions/BackupResourceConfigResource'
             }
           };
+  # The operation group should of list method be same as other method
+  - from: bms.json
+    where: $.paths['/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.RecoveryServices/vaults/{vaultName}/backupResourceGuardProxies']
+    transform: >
+      $.get['operationId'] = 'ResourceGuardProxy_List';
   # Here the format date-time isn't specified in swagger, hence adding it explicitly
   - from: bms.json
     where: $.definitions.RecoveryPointProperties.properties.expiryTime